Jason Bahbak Mohaghegh: Career

-Currently, Mohaghegh is associate professor of Comparative Literature at Babson College.
+Currently, Mohaghegh is a Professor of Comparative Literature at Babson College.
 He is also the Programmer of Transdisciplinary Studies for the New Centre for Practice and Research where he has taught original seminars on Deception, Night, Neo-Madness, The Master, and Evil.

-Early writing
+Early writing (On Chaos, Violence, Silence, and the Postmodern)

 Mohaghegh’s first published book was The Chaotic Imagination: New Literature and Philosophy of the Middle East (2010).
 It examines vast poetic and philosophical dimensions of chaos in non-western literary vanguards and contains concept-maps for thematic chapters entitled First Annihilation, Desertion, Contagion, Shadow-Becoming, Inhuman, Second Annihilation, and Chaos-Consciousness.

 His second book, titled Inflictions: The Writing of Violence in the Middle East (2012), then attempted the ambitious construction of a new philosophy/poetics of violence through the prism of obscure non-western texts, with chaptered reflections on The Zero-World, Threat (writings of betrayal), Annihilation (writings of cruelty), The Sharpening (writings of evil), Deception (writings of midnight), Rage (writings of overthrow), and Assassination (writings of war).